Cricket Club of India

-Cricket Club of India (CCI) is a cricket club in India.
-It is located on Dinsha Wacha Road, in Churchgate of Mumbai, India.
+Cricket Club of India (CCI) is a cricket club located on Dinsha Wacha Road, in Churchgate of Mumbai, India.
 It was conceived as India's counterpart to the Marylebone Cricket Club (MCC).
 It is considered one of the most prestigious clubs in the nation.
 The CCI uses the Brabourne Stadium for cricket games.
 It is affiliated to the Board of Control for Cricket in India.

-Membership is the same as for the Royal Willingdon Sports Club, Bombay Gymkhana and Breach Candy Club: closed, and only current members' children can attain it.